PeridexisErrant/DF-Walkthrough/chapters/chap09-end.rst

 The End!
 ========
 And welcome to the end of the tutorial!
 By now you should be able to play the game on your own.
-If you`re lost as to what to do next, how about digging around and looking for more ore to smelt?
-How about poking around the caverns for some spider silk?

 You can also check out the tutorials in the index, for short chapters that cover a particular topic.
-Generating a new world is always fun when your fort gets too stable!

-You might also consider a mega project like an enormous tower, castle, or a fortress entirely surrounded by magma.
+You might consider a mega project like an enormous tower, a castle, or a fortress entirely surrounded by magma.
 There are many options, and just surviving the increasingly severe raids from goblins and other critters can be a challenge.

+You're also ready to upgrade to the :DFFD:`Starter Pack <7622>`, and explore the wider world of DF addons.
+From alternative graphics to advanced tools or a real 3D visualiser... the world is your oyster!